cylc/cylc-doc/src/user-guide/writing-suites.rst

 Writing Suites
 ==============

-Cylc suites are defined in structured, validated, *flow.cylc* files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.
-This section of the User Guide deals with the format and content of the flow.cylc file, including task definition.
+Cylc suites are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.
+This section of the User Guide deals with the format and content of the :cylc:conf:`flow.cylc` file, including task definition.
 Task implementation - what's required of the real commands, scripts, or programs that do the processing that the tasks represent - is covered in :ref:`TaskImplementation`; and